 Built near the end of the Imbros Gorge, south of Chania, Hora Sfakion is surrounded by the White Mountains.
 The untamed landscape is juxtaposed with this quiet, charming seaside settlement.
-From here you’ll take a boat to the coastal hamlet of Loutro, the islet of Gavdos and other nearby beaches.
+From here you’ll take a boat to the coastal hamlet of Loutro, the islet of Gavdos and nearby beaches.
 To the west, there’s Hora Sfakion’s sandy beach, with its blue-green waters.
 A few coffee shops, tavernas and hotels can be found within and around the village.
-In its northern neighbourhood, you’ll find the ruins of a Venetian castle (one of the most significant sights in the area) and an excellent view.
+In its northern neighbourhood, you’ll find the ruins of a Venetian castle (one of the most significant sights in the area and an excellent viewpoint).

 Loutro, nature’s peaceful marina

 Leave your wheels and high-heels behind.
 The journey by boat from Hora Sfakion gives you just enough time to prepare for the pure and simple way of life that awaits you at Loutro.
 Built like an amphitheatre above the sheltered bay, with its quaint homes, tavernas and beach, this car-free hamlet moves at a leisurely pace.
 In Loutro’s bay, you can kayak or canoe until you reach the nearby beaches of Glyka Nera and Marmara.